Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

 Lunch is served on board as we cruise a short distance to our next slice of paradise.
 As we sail, you are invited to join a Fijian cooking lesson and help prepare a tasty Fijian fish-dish, “Kokoda”.

-Later this evening, we anchor in the sheltered waters of Naukacuvu and Narara Islands, picture-perfect for a lazy evening.
+Later this afternoon we anchor in the sheltered waters of Naukacuva and Narara Islands, picture-perfect for a lazy Sunday afternoon.
+Sunbathe on the Fiji Princess or dive into the waters and discover the amazing colorful underwater world below.

 Tonight’s buffet dinner has a range of dishes from Fiji as well as a selection of European favorites.